ashokparmar29/NOMA_AMC_MRCNN/README.md

 - The MATLAB file contains the code for dataset generation.
 By changing the values of N and power ratio, all the dataset mentioned in the paper can be generated.

-- The python file contains the model with complete training script.